let's talk

 How much does it cost to make a simple website, you may ask?

-The answer varies based on the structure and business model of the founders.
+The answer varies based on the founders’ structure and business model.

 However, costs may gradually increase with site size and additional pages due to recent NEWS that is updated frequently.